benj-lazaro/comptia-linux/README.md

 # CompTIA Linux+ Study Notes
+Study notes on CompTIA Linux+ (XKO-005) exam

+## What is it?
-Study notes for renewing knowledge on Linux after passing the CompTIA Linux+ (XKO-002) exam a decade ago
+Study notes in keeping knowledge on Linux up-to-date after completing the XKO-002 exam a long time ago